 Earth – is our home planet…our distance from the sun allows for different seasons to exist

 Mars – the “red” planet is currently being explored by the NASA Mars rover “Curiosity”

 Saturn – the rings around Saturn are actually made up of pieces of icy rocks

 Uranus – is actually spinning on its side

 Neptune – furthest from the sun, it takes 165 Earth years to orbit the Sun

-But, why be limited by the confines of our indoor space when we could head outside to the driveway.
-We packed up our solar system and moved outside…check out our planetary orbit games for kids.
+After building our solar system on the floor we thought, why should we be limited by the confines of our indoor space when we could head outside to our driveway?
+We packed up our solar system and moved outside…check out our planetary orbit game for kids.

 What will your kids’ solar system look like?
 How detailed will they build each planet?
 This is a fantastic, engaging educational activity for kids.